-Requirement Compliance demonstrated 2.4.1 Every EDB must publicly disclose, before the start of each disclosure year, a pricing methodology which- (1) Describes the methodology, in accordance with clause 2.4.3 below, used to calculate the prices payable or to be payable; Powerco's Electricity Pricing Methodology does this.
-(2) Describes any changes in prices and target revenues; See Table 14 and Table 15 for changes to the target (or forecast) revenues and paragraph 138 for a description of the changes.
-Modifications to the pricing methodology are described in Section 6.
-(3) Explains, in accordance with clause 2.4.5 below, the approach taken with respect to pricing in non-standard contracts and distributed generation (if any); See Section 15.
-(4) Explains whether, and if so how, the EDB has sought the views of consumers, including their expectations in terms of price and quality, and reflected those views in calculating the prices payable or to be payable.
+Information Disclosure Requirement Compliance demonstrated 2.4.1 Every EDB must publicly disclose, before the start of each disclosure year, a pricing methodology which- (1) Describes the methodology, in accordance with clause 2.4.3 below, used to calculate the prices payable or to be payable; Powerco's Electricity Pricing Methodology does this.
+(2) Describes any changes in prices and target revenues; Table 14 and Table 15 for changes to the target (or forecast) revenues and Section 14 for a description of the changes.
+Changes to the pricing methodology that underpins those prices are described in Table 1.
+(3) Explains, in accordance with clause 2.4.5 below, the approach taken with respect to pricing in non-standard contracts and distributed generation (if any); Described in Section 15 (4) Explains whether, and if so how, the EDB has sought the views of consumers, including their expectations in terms of price and quality, and reflected those views in calculating the prices payable or to be payable.
 If the EDB has not sought the views of consumers, the reasons for not doing so must be disclosed.
-See paragraphs 174 to 177.
-2.4.2 Any change in the pricing methodology or adoption of a different pricing methodology, must be publicly disclosed at least 20 working days before prices determined in accordance with the change or the different pricing methodology take effect.
-There have been no changes to the methodology.
+See Section 16(c)(ii) 2.4.2 Any change in the pricing methodology or adoption of a different pricing methodology, must be publicly disclosed at least 20 working days before prices determined in accordance with the change or the different pricing methodology take effect.
+The changes to the pricing methodology are not materially different to the previous year.
 2.4.3 Every disclosure under clause 2.4.1 above must- (1) Include sufficient information and commentary to enable interested persons to understand how prices were set for each consumer group, including the assumptions and statistics used to determine prices for each consumer group; Powerco's Electricity Pricing Methodology does this.
-(2) Demonstrate the extent to which the pricing methodology is consistent with the pricing principles and explain the reasons for any inconsistency between the pricing methodology and the pricing principles; See section 16
+(2) Demonstrate the extent to which the pricing methodology is consistent with the pricing principles and explain the reasons for any inconsistency between the pricing methodology and the pricing principles; See Section 16